mrj0nesmtl/sheltr-v2/src/pages/About/content/sheltr_intro_eng.md

-# Revolutionizing Charitable Daily Giving
+##  **Revolutionizing Charitable Daily Giving**

-At SHELTR, we're not just building another donation platform – we're reimagining how technology can empower both givers and receivers in the fight against homelessness.
+SHELTR is not just building another donation platform – we're reimagining how technology can empower both givers and receivers in the fight against homelessness.
 By leveraging blockchain transparency, QR-powered direct giving, and AI-driven insights, we create a future where every dollar makes a measurable impact, and every participant gains tools for lasting change.

 Our commitment to **#BuildInPublic** ensures every decision and milestone is shared openly, fostering a spirit of collaboration and radical transparency.
 Join us in **hacking homelessness**—one verifiable transaction and one empowered individual at a time.